nlivaic/OAuth2OpenIdConnect/readme.md

 ##### Access token

+- Usually a JWT, but not necessarily.
 - Access token authorizes the client application to access an API.
+- It is returned by the authorization endpoint.
 - The token is scoped to requested profiles.
+- Identity token has a claim `at_hash` linking the access token.
+Client app does limited validation by calculating its hash value and comparing to the identity tokens `at_hash`.
+- API also validates the access token.
+- Relevant claims:
+  - `aud` - the intended audience, i.e. names of API scopes.
+Optionally, it might also include names of IDP resources available with access token.
+  - `client_id` - client app identifier access token was issued to.
+  - `scope` - various scopes access token is scoped to.
+Each API is scoped.
+Identity information (e.g. `openid profile`) is scoped as well.

 #### Relevant endpoints